Boris Yeltsin 1991 presidential campaign: Running mate selection

 In May 1991, speculation grew about who Yeltsin was going to pick as his running mate.
 Potential candidates were Vadim Bakatin, Gennady Burbulis, Dmitri Volkogonov, Gavriil Popov, Anatoly Sobchak, Galina Starovoytova, Sergey Shakhray, and Vladimir Bukovsky.

 It was reported that Yeltsin had reached an agreement with Bakatin for him to serve as his running mate, but that Bakatin had backed out after being convinced by Mikhail Gorbachev to instead challenge Yeltsin for the presidency.

 According to Yeltsin, until the last minute he had intended to choose between his two closest associates at time, which were Ruslan Khasbulatov and Gennady Burbulis.
 However, he ultimately felt they lacked charisma and were too unpopular with voters.

 Despite their key role in his campaign effort, Yeltsin did not consult the leaders of Democratic Russia about his running mate selection.

-On May 18, 1991 (the last day when it was still possible for him to choose a running mate) Yeltsin selected Alexander Rutskoy as his running mate.
+On May 18, 1991 (the last day when it was still possible for him to choose a running mate), Yeltsin selected Alexander Rutskoy as his running mate.
 Rutskoy was a celebrated military veteran, a People's Deputy, and the leader of the newly-formed Communists for Democracy movement.

 The choice of Rutskoy was unexpected to many.
 Most of the candidates that had been widely anticipated were from the same political camp as Yeltsin.
 Rutskoy had not previously been a political ally of Yeltsin's.
 A prominent figure in the Communist camp, Rutskoy was a former ally of Gorbachev.
 He was also considered to be more conservative than Gorbachev.
 However, he had also shown an openness to democratic reforms.
 Yeltsin selected Rutskoy after deciding that he wanted a runningmate that could broaden support for the ticket.
 He hoped that Rutskoy's inclusion on the ticket could attract some conservative (anti-reform) voters, such as moderate-leaning members of the Communist Party, members of the military, and nationalists.

 While an unexpected choice, Rutskoy was not an extreme choice.
 He was a well-regarded Hero of the Soviet Union.
 He carried a strong military reputation, which was important to Yeltsin.
-Yeltsin's strongest opponent, Nikolai Ryzhkov, had selected a military hero to serve as his running mate.
+Yeltsin's strongest opponent, Nikolai Ryzhkov, had selected Boris Gromov, a military hero, to serve as his running mate.
 Yeltsin hoped that Ryzhkov would help him to attract the many conservative Russian voters who desired stability in society.

 Rutskoy hoped that his inclusion on the ticket would provide a ticket balance, and allow Yeltsin to attract votes from moderate communists.

 Yeltsin praised Rutskoy for his ability to understand the needs of military veterans and for his creation of the "Communists for Democracy" movement.

 Rutskoy declared that he would continue to be a member of the Central Committee of the Communist Party of Russia, but that he still disagreed with its leadership (particularly with Ivan Polizkov).
 He encouraged all who wished to see Russia's greatness restored to vote for him and Yeltsin.